 - taking care of your feet by trimming your toenails regularly and seeing a GP or chiropodist about any foot problems

 Strength and balance training

-There is also evidence that taking part in regular sessions of tai chi can help to reduce the risk of falls.
-Tai chi is a Chinese martial art that places special emphasis on balance, co-ordination and movement.
+There's also evidence that taking part in regular tai chi sessions can reduce the risk of falls.
+Tai chi is a Chinese martial art that places particular emphasis on balance, co-ordination and movement.

 Home hazard assessment

 You can request a home hazard assessment if you're concerned that you or a relative may be at risk of having a fall, or if you know someone who has recently had a fall.